 Easy Easter Crafts

 Spending time with your kids doing crafts, a creative way to have fun and bring out the inner artist.
 This is not only for the child but for the parents and adults too.
 These crafts are mostly for the younger kiddies and pre-schoolers.
+If you love to travel and explore with kids, be sure to visit our latest blog to see what's on in Cape Town this Easter as well as our Johannesburg Easter egg hunt guide.

 Here are a few hints and benefits of crafts with children: